microsoft/Swin-Transformer/README.md

 - For **Object Detection and Instance Segmentation**, please see [Swin Transformer for Object Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).
 - For **Semantic Segmentation**, please see [Swin Transformer for Semantic Segmentation](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation).

+## Third-party Usage and Experiments

+***In this pargraph, we cross link third-party repositories which use Swin and report results.
+You can let us know by raising an issue***

+[04/14/2021] Swin for RetinaNet in Detectron: https://github.com/xiaohu2015/SwinT_detectron2

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a